Pendo Review: In-Depth 2026 Analysis

 Mobile Lags Behind Web.
 Capterra reviewers describe mobile tracking as an add-on to a web-first product.
 Element tagging on mobile is harder, push notifications are absent, and mobile guides are more limited.
 EU customers also face feature gaps, as many AI capabilities are not yet available in that region.

 Product Usage Data Alone Has a Ceiling.
-This isn't a flaw in Pendo's execution, but a structural limitation of the category.
+This is not a flaw in Pendo's execution, but a structural limitation of the category.
 Pendo can tell you that Account X hasn't used a key feature in three weeks, or that a user segment is dropping off at step 3.
-But it can't tell you who the economic buyer is at that account, whether the company is showing buying intent for a competitor, what the org chart looks like, or how to reach the VP who owns the renewal decision.
+But it cannot tell you who the economic buyer is at that account, whether the company is showing buying intent for a competitor, what the org chart looks like, or how to reach the VP who owns the renewal decision.
 Product analytics captures what happens inside the product.
-The business context needed to act on those signals (especially for sales and customer success teams) lives elsewhere.
+The business context needed to act on those signals lives elsewhere.

 How ZoomInfo Complements Pendo